 Just finished a new painting, which sees a certain smouldering blue rabbit come out of retirement for a walk along the prom on a beautiful British summer’s day.
 He’ll be off to his new home as soon as he receives his varnish.
 Oil on board.
 530x390cm.

 WHICH ARCHETYPE ARE YOU?
 Some of the 12 Blossom Jungian Archetype etchings are now available to order.
-Framed, signed and numbered, these works are strictly limited to 25 of each.
-Framed, they are £105 each, unframed £85.
+Framed, signed and numbered, these works are strictly limited to 25 of each and are £90 each including p&p.
 Actual image size 10x15cm.
 I shall be pressing these fellows to order, so please email me if you are interested in any of the other etchings.
 You can see them on my Instagram @davidwslack

 A Dreamer in the Wilderness Oil Pastel 37x37cm.

 Phew!
 All finished bar the framing.
 This one is quite a large painting by my standards.
 I’m currently working on a partner painting to this dreamy guy and I think I shall get them framed up in something grand, brooding and imposing if not a little ostentatious.

 Tintin in the mountains is finished and will be available here for sale once trapped forever behind glass…….

 I’m at the beginning of an idea for my next painting which was to be a very formal posed portrait of Tintin the Explorer, returned from his travels.
 I thought I’d start with an action sketch of our hero in a snow storm, then bring him back home to the studio seated before a dramatic backdrop.
 But then this frame caught my eye from Tintin in Tibet, so I roughed it up to see if I might be able to make it into a painting….